victorgreatjoy/ReciptoVerse-/WEEK1_DAY3-4_EMAIL_VERIFICATION_COMPLETION.md

 - **Professional user experience** with branded communications
 - **Developer-friendly testing** with Ethereal Email preview

-The email verification system elevates ReciptoVerse's security and user onboarding experience, setting the foundation for reliable user authentication and communication.
+The email verification system elevates ReceiptoVerse's security and user onboarding experience, setting the foundation for reliable user authentication and communication.